EndPointCorp/end-point-blog/2018/03/01/vue-router-in-ecommerce.html.md

 })
 ```

-It’s as simple as that to persist the state of your shopping cart using all the vuex-persist defaults, and there are some alternative Promise based stores supported if you are interested.
+It’s as simple as that to persist the state of your shopping cart using all the vuex-persist defaults, and there are some alternative Promise-based stores supported if you are interested.

 ### What’s Next?